nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1a.
 The keyword inputted is empty
     * 1a1.
 MODPRO shows an error message </br>
       Use case ends.
+* 1b.
+The provided command is in an invalid command format.
+    * 1b1.
+MODPRO shows an error message. </br>
+      Use case ends.

 **Use case: Find modules in the module list**

 **MSS**
-1. User requests to find modules whose module code matches the keyword inputted partially or fully.
+1. NUS student requests to find modules whose module code matches the keyword inputted partially or fully.
-2. MODPRO show the list of modules whose module code matches the keyword partially or fully.
+2. MODPRO show the list of modules whose module code matches the keyword partially or fully, display a message to state how many modules(that match the keyword) are listed.

    Use case ends.